Wisconsin Suffragists

 Colby, Clara Bewick

-- Valedictorian of first class of women graduates from University of Wisconsin-Madison un 1869
+- Valedictorian of the first class of women graduates from UW-Madison in 1869

 Collins, Alura – See Hollister, Alura Collins